 Butler sports a tough big and NBA prospect with Matt Howard, along with future NBA player Shelden Mack.
 Although this team may come across is a pretty average team, they are fundamentally strong, and have played together for a long time as the top players on the team are all juniors and seniors.
 This team just flat out knows how to win, and has a girth of tournament experience with most its players returning from last year's NCAA Title game run.

-Can Brandon Knight lead a young
+Can Brandon Knight lead a young but talented Kentucky team to the NCAA title? |

 ...UConn can defeat the winner of this game.
 Kemba Walker is a superstar, and freshman Jeremy Lamb, Tyler Olander, and Shabazz Napier are all potential NBA prospects, in addition to sophomore Alex Oriakhi.
 This team is young, but has been riding Kemba Walker to the Final Four.